ibad-hussain/ibad-hussain/README.md

 ![Banner](./assets/banner.png)

-<h4>Hello, I’m Ibad Hussain, a passionate Full Stack Developer with a strong focus on the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS).
-I’m currently pursuing a Bachelor's degree in Computer Science at the University of Karachi, where I’m honing my skills in both frontend and backend development.</h4>
+<h4>Hello, I’m Ibad Hussain, a passionate Full Stack Developer with a strong focus on the MERN stack (MongoDB, ExpressJS, ReactJS, NodeJS) and NextJS development.
+I’m currently pursuing a Bachelor's degree in Computer Science at the University of Karachi, honing my skills in both frontend and backend development to build fast, scalable, and user-friendly web applications.</h4>

 <br>